 The Valeria Association is committed to achieving that:

-- [+] to promote knowledge about the existence and cure of ultra rare diseases.
+- [+] to promote knowledge about the existence and cure of orphan diseases.

 Valeria has a mutation on the KCNT1 gene.
 To be more precise, c.1421 of the gene KCNT1 is showing an A instead of a G in Valeria.
 The human genome has about 3 billion base pairs A, G, C and T. We all have spontaneous mutations as described above.
 But most of them go unnoticed and have no influence on our development.
 Only some of them are the cause of serious diseases, such as those of Valeria.